4GeeksAcademy/python-pandas-tutorial/.learn/exercises/06.3-Group_by/README.md

 # Group By

-How many different names exist in the dataset?
+How many different names exist in the Dataset?

+## 📝 Instructions:

-1. Use the dataframe.`groupby` function to group your table by name.
+1. Use the DataFrame `groupby` function to group your table by name.

-2. Use the .`sum()` function available after you group by to cound the number of gruped occurences.
+2. Use the `sum()` function available after you group, to count the number of gruped occurences.

-3. Use the `len(result)` function to count the number of groups
+3. Use the `len(result)` function to count the number of groups.

-## 💻 Expected output
+## Expected Result:

 `17632`